sileod/Discovery/README.md

 `demo.ipynb` shows an example of how to read the data and export it in a different format

 # Pretrained model
-We also provide a huggingface 🤗 pre-trained discourse marker prediction model built upon `roberta-base` . https://huggingface.co/sileod/roberta-base-discourse-marker-prediction
+We also provide a huggingface 🤗 pre-trained discourse connective prediction model built upon `roberta-base` . https://huggingface.co/sileod/roberta-base-discourse-marker-prediction

 ```python